tommo395/material-database/README.md

 ## 🌟 Project Overview

-The Materials Database provides a user-friendly interface to explore and compare the properties of various materials, including:
+EquaLab *Materials* provides a user-friendly interface to explore and compare the properties of various materials, including:

 - Metals
 - Polymers